Actuarial Science (MS)

 The Health Informatics graduate certificate exposes students to modern health IT, including heath data collection, processing, and storage.
 This program primarily focuses on electronic medical data generated and stored in healthcare and public health organizations.
 Students gain knowledge of health information technology, systems, and electronic health records, as well as a solid exposure to the latest medical technologies.

-Health Sciences Education (MS)
+Health Professions Education (MS)

-The Master of Science in Health Sciences Education prepares leaders in education in their health sciences field.
+The Master of Science in Health Professions Education prepares leaders in education in their health sciences field.
 Graduates will be capable of preparing novel health sciences curricula, including competency-based goals and objectives, innovative teaching methods, and a variety of evaluations of measurable, meaningful learning outcomes.
 Graduates will also be capable of offering expertise and mentorship in both classroom and clinical teaching.

 Health Sector Management (MBA)